FREE 5 Ingredients or Less

 How to Make a DIY Pumpkin Succulent Planter

-You'll want to do this outdoors as it's kinda messy.
+You may want to do this outdoors as it's a bit messy.

 Next, you actually take the succulent out of its pot and cut off the roots (I promise, it'll be ok!😊) Gently shake off the excess dirt so you have a clean stem to glue onto your pumpkin.